-Apex Legends’ second season is about to start.
-It’s called Battle Charge, which is coming to replace the game’s debut season, Wild Frontier.
-New items, such as a character and weapon skins, are coming, along with new emotes to use while jumping off the dropship and other cosmetics.
+Apex Legends’ second season has been going on for a while.
+It’s Battle Charge, which came to replace the game’s debut season, Wild Frontier.
+New items, such as a character and weapon skins, are already in the game, along with new emotes to use while jumping off the dropship and other cosmetics.

-Season two starts on July 2 and Respawn has confirmed that it will go on for three months, just like Wild Frontier.
-That means players should expect it to end in the first days of October 2019, although the company has yet to reveal the final end date.
+Season two started on July 2 and Respawn has confirmed that it'll go on for three months, just like Wild Frontier.
+An in-game countdown timer says the season ends on Sept.
+30, but Respawn has yet to announce the exact time.

-Respawn said season two will feature a new kind of experience point called STARS, which is unique to track a player’s Battle Pass progression.
-This is what players will get from playing matches and completing challenges instead of the standard XP points.
+Season two features a new kind of experience point called STARS, which is unique to track a player’s Battle Pass progression.
+This is what players get from playing matches and completing challenges instead of the standard XP points.